tweag/nickel-union-contracts-paper/reviews-dls/answer-1.md

 - **Effects**: Add one sentence or two explaining why `blame` with plain contracts is a different effect than union and intersection contracts at the end of section 2.

+## Answers to minor corrections

+> Frustratingly, the first example where I was hoping to get used to the syntax of Nickel raises more questions than it answers (figures 1a and b):
+>
+> - there appears to be a line that wraps?
+That seems bad I inserted a new line appropriately.

+ - what is the order of arguments to list.fold?
+(Why is using a combinator library a good idea here?)
+The standard one?
+I think it's pretty clear from the types and arguments names?

+> - is there code missing?
+I see an "in" on the end of a line that binds hosts and then nothing seems to be in the body of the corresponding let.
+It's just the ML syntax.
+We could put the `in` on a newline for people that are not familiar with it, but it will get us quite a lot of newlines, so I don't think it's worth it.

+> - is the ellipses surrounded by square brackets intended to mean that the code in figure 1a should be copied into figure 1b?
+All of it or just some?
+Why do this anyway, as there is a lot of whitespace in figure 1?
+I reproduced the identical code in grey.

+> The spacing around citations is inconsistent ("Eiffel programming language[16]" vs "Enter contracts [11]").
+I think a non-breaking space is standard.
+Fixed this one, but we'll probably have to make a whole pass on citations.

+> The example in figure 3 being motivated by performance seems a bit strange since the program has the wrong asymptotic complexity (sublist checking does not need to be quadratic).
+Yes...and?
+This is just a contrived example of inlining, not an example of an optimal sublist algorithm.

+> It also looks like there is some currying going on in the elem function?
+And again there is a dangling "in"?
+I don't know what's going on with this.
+Why is there an "in" for elem but not for subList?
+Indeed sublist doesn't have a corresponding in, which is not valid Nickel syntax, although it is valid in ML.

+> I don't understand why the title of 2.2 is "Referential transparency".
+It seems to be about optimizations.

+> The commas in the first sentence of 3 are not in the right places.
+Done.

+> In figure 8 there seems to be an unmatched close curly brace.
+Removed.

+> I don't get why appendDate has to append a string.
+The result contract says just "list"; it isn't the same as the argument so why are the elements of the result contrained at all?
+I am assuming that lists.cons (but this isn't said and also the arguments to cons are in the opposite order from what I would have expected) does not mutate its arguments.
+Could that be why?

+They are right, the example is bogus as it is.
+The point is rather than we can only assume that an element we pull from the list is a string.
+We have to rework this part a bit.

+> The text in the column below figure 12, suggests that union contracts breaks the "optimization" shown in figure 5.
+But this is already broken for just regular contracts (or io, or non-termination, or any effect).
+If there are no calls to the f' in figure 5, then we go from zero calls to g to one call to g via the transformation in figure 5.
+This is unsound as soon as the input y breaks the contract on g.
+The example in figure 13 however, does not have this problem as far as I can tell and it illustrates the point well.

+The point was made in comments for author and they are right in a CBV setting.

+> In 4.2, the text uses hyphens in correctly.
+When setting off text ala parentheses, you should use em-dashes, not hyphens.
+Done.

+> In 5.1, please do not treat citations as parts of speech.
+Instead of "[14] give a coninductively ..." please write something like "Keil and Thiemann [14] give a coninductively ...".
+There are a number of places along these lines that need to be fixed.
+Todo.
+Require a full pass.

+> "is compatible with user-defined contract" => "is compatible with user-defined contracts" Done.

+> I can't figure out what the first sentence of 5.3 is saying.
+What does "is [22]" mean?
+Added a few words.